Geddy-Wendot/PixelCloak/CONTRIBUTING.md

 **Last Updated:** December 2024
 **Version:** 1.0

-Thank you for contributing to SecureVent!
+Thank you for contributing to PixelCloak!